Give-and-take matrix

 Who participates in what role? | All researchers of a project team; a facilitator is helpful to secure time, budgets and moderate the plenary session. |

-What do I need to prepare? | Invite all research team members, secure enough time (at least three hours), organise a suited room (big enough to allow work in subgroups in the same room), prepare a core table and make enough printouts of the empty give-and-take matrix on A3-format paper (at least). |
+What do I need to prepare? | Invite all research team members, allow enough time (at least three hours), organise a suited room (big enough to allow work in subgroups in the same room), prepare a core table and make enough printouts of the empty give-and-take matrix on A3-format paper (at least). |

 When not to use the method? | When no overarching project framework or no subprojects exist.
-When either no readiness exists within a research team to adapt one’s own research or factors like e.g. time pressure hinder such adaptations. |
+When either no readiness exists within a research team to adapt one’s own research or factors like time pressure hinder such adaptations. |